eddiana/clocky/README.md

 If you just want to run the Clocky desktop widget, download the /dist directory of this repository to your machine into a directory named 'Clocky'.

-Now go to [http://openweathermap.org/appid](http://openweathermap.org/appid "Open Weather Map's API page") and get an API Key.
+If you want to use OpenWeatherMap.org data, you'll need an API key.
+Go to [http://openweathermap.org/appid](http://openweathermap.org/appid "Open Weather Map's API page") and get an API Key.
 It'll just take a moment.

 To run the program, in Windows, simply run: